vidbina/vidbina.github.io/_drafts/2020-04-01-enterpreneurship-in-europe.markdown

 and this is where I feel that our record testifies to the contrary.
-Harari so nicely discussed how storytelling serves as an organizational tools for larger groups to collaborate -- national identity, innovation, social justice and religion would all serve as great tools to that effect.
+Harari so nicely discussed how storytelling serves as an organizational tools for larger groups to collaborate -- national identity, innovation, social justice and religion all serve as great tools to that effect.
 In most cases these causes need lead characters, even if only to provide some coherent vision of where to go.
 Engineers may be familiar with the jokes about the failures of design by consensus -- we simply don't always design better solutions by allowing everyone to pitch in.
 In fact, I would argue that the iPhone would have been a considerably less impressive device if the vision for the product weren't defined by some eccentric tech artist.
 Wherever you find yourself on the individualism-to-collectivism spectrum, we may have to acknowledge that there are some systems that are best designed by a collectivist mindset while there are others best designed by allowing some individual to let their imaginations run wild.

-Maybe Europe doesn't produce as many top-level startups as the US will, but Europe's somewhat collectivist leanings may be one of the things to attribute for institutions that seem to prioritize human wellbeing as pleasantly as they do by comparison.
+Maybe Europe doesn't produce as many outlier startups as the US, but Europe's somewhat collectivist leanings may be one of the things to attribute for institutions that seem to prioritize human wellbeing quite pleasantly in comparison.
 The ventures that will stem from such a system may exhibit different characteristics to those shared by American top ventures and maybe that's okay.
+Some of Europe's companies will be smaller in size and in market segment ownership, but that possibly simplifies regulation and oversight which may serve to protect the populous better over the long-term.

 <!--
 There seem to be